folbert/fewbricks/README.md

 5. When the location has been set, load something in the backend where the field group should show up (any page if you have used the location example above).
 You should now see the field group on the page and the original content-wysiwyg should be gone.

     Add some content in the headline and content field and load up the page in the frontend.
-Your content is not being displayed?
+Is your content not being displayed?
 That's expected since the get_html-function is empty.
 Let's fix that now.

 6. In the get_html-function, add this code:

-        $html = '<h1>' . $this->get_data_value('headline') . '</h1>';
+        $html = '<h1>' . $this->get_field('headline') . '</h1>';
-        $html .= 'The content: ' . $this->get_data_value('content');
+        $html .= 'The content: ' . $this->get_field('content');
-        return parent::get_layouted_html($html, $layouts);
+        return $html

-    `get_data_value()` is a wrapper function for ACFs `get_field()` which takes care of adding any needed prefixes to get the value.
+    `get_field()` is a wrapper function for ACFs own `get_field()` which takes care of adding any needed prefixes to get the value.
 Note that we are using the name values that we set when adding fields under step 3 above.
-At the last line, we make sure that the HTML is wrapped in any layouts that the developer passed to get_html.
-More about layouts later in this document.

   7. One last thing to have the content of the brick show up: in the code creating the page in the frontend, add the following code where you want the content to show up:

-        echo (new fewbricks\bricks\text_and_content('text_and_content_test'))->get_html();
+        echo (new fewbricks\bricks\text_and_content('text_and_content_test'))->get_html(['arg1' => 'argval1'], ['demo-layout-1']);

     Note that we are using the name (text_and_content_test) that we set when adding the brick to the field group in step 4.

+    The first argument are any values that you want to pass to the brick.
+This can be useful for example to tell the brick what page it is being loaded at or if a certain css class should be added to it.

+    Argument number two is an array of layouts that you want to wrap the html in.
+See the section "Brick layouts" a cpl of lines down in this document,

     Now, reload the frontend and you should have whatever content you added to the brick in he backend show up.

 ###Is that all fewbricks is capable of?
 Nope.
 Like we said, you can create flexible content, repeaters, bricks incorporating other bricks and also create field groups on the fly.
-For more on how to do this, check the files starting with "demo" in the directories "field-groups", "demo", "bricks" and "layouts".
+For more on how to do this, check the files in the directories "field-groups", "demo", "bricks" and "layouts".
 Don't miss the brick named "demo-flexible-brick"!

 ##Brick layouts
 Often when printing bricks you want to have some wrapping HTML that is the same for each brick.
 This can for example be Bootstraps "row" and "col"-divs.
 Other times, you might only want the "core html" of the brick without anything wrapping it.
 So we have created very (very, very indeed) basic layout system.

 Layout files are stored in the layouts directory and used by passing the names of the files without the file extension (.php) to the `get_html`-function of a brick.
 If you dont want to use a layout, don't pass anything (or `false`) to the function.

-If a string or array is passed, a file with the name(s) is then included after the core html of a brick has been built.
+If a string or array is passed, the file(s) with the name(s) is then included after the core html of a brick has been built.
 This means that you have access to these variables in a layout-file:

 * `$html` - the core html of the brick
 * `$this` - an instance of the current brick class.
 This can be used to find out for example what background color should be set on the wrapping row using something like `$this->get_data_value('bg')`.